Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Discussion

 In Tab.~\ref{tab:KSdoub} we also see that the stretch within the old channel is still highly dependent on the environment (low FF$_{\mathrm{env}}$ of 3.5e-3), probably indicating that age may be a fundamental parameter responsible for the variability of the old SNe~Ia.
 The correlation between local age and stretch ($-0.41$, p-value of 0.005) confirms that younger SNe~Ia have higher light-curve widths, as expected in the typical brightness-stretch relation \citep{Phillips93}.
 The young population, on the other hand, shows much less dependence of the stretch on environment (FF$_{\mathrm{env}}$ of 5.9e-1 and correlation with age of $-0.28$, p-value of 0.04), indicating that another mechanism may be at hand.

 The age differences between both populations cannot be due to the cooling age of a WD, as this is inversely related to its mass, so that if the young population resulted from less massive \subCh\ WDs, they should be older.
 This would mean that the age is determined by a younger companion rather than the WD itself.
 Although the normalised offset location was not used in the division nor the clustering, we find that both groups have significant differences: the old population has a median offset of 0.36 versus 0.16 for the young channel (KS test p-value of $4.4e-9$ with $P_{MC}$=100\%).
 This agrees with known age gradients due to the inside-out growth of galaxies \citep[e.g.,][]{Perez13}.
-The range of ages covered by the old population is larger than for the young population (see Tab.~\ref{tab:2pops}), and double-degenerate mergers can, in principle, explain such diversities better \citep{Maoz14}.
+The range of ages covered by the old population is larger than for the young one (see Tab.~\ref{tab:2pops}), and double-degenerate mergers can, in principle, explain such diversities better \citep{Maoz14}.

-Regarding the sodium absorption, it is clear that the young population encounters more gaseous material in the line of sight, as is expected in more star-forming regions.
+Regarding the sodium absorption, it is clear that the young population encounters more gaseous material in the LoS, as is expected in more star-forming regions.
 Indeed, there are clear differences between the two populations that remain related to the environment, e.g. both channels have stronger absorption closer to the centre of the hosts, although this seems again more important for the old population.